 Visual cues are great for helping you meet your financial goals.
 For example, put your financial app right next to your Facebook app.
 Saving up for that big trip?
 Write on a sticky note and put it on your mirror so that you see it every morning.
 Reminders go a long way.

 When we say specific, we mean exact dates and numbers.
 For example, come up with an amount related to your debt that you want paid off and by what date.
 Or how much you want to save and by when.
-Coming up with detailed financial goals like this will help you stay on track to reaching your financial objectives.
+Coming up with detailed financial goals like this will help you stay on track to reach your financial objectives.

 Come up with a positive spending mantra to use as a guide for how you plan to spend your money each day.
-Say things to yourself like “Is XYZ better than a cruise next summer?” or come up with a dollar limit on charging like “I will only use my credit card for purchases above $50 dollars".
+Say things to yourself like “Is XYZ better than a cruise next summer?” or come up with a dollar limit on charging like “I will only use my credit card for purchases above $50."

 Having appreciation for what you have, and not trying to pursue happiness by collecting more stuff, will lead to a happier life all around.
 Check out Marie Kondo's work to learn more.

 When trying to stay on track with your financial goals, having someone to hold you accountable can go a long way.
-Whether it’s a significant other, a friend or a financial coach, align yourself with someone who can help you stay on track.
+Whether it’s a significant other, a friend, or a financial coach, align yourself with someone who can help you stay on track.

-You are the only one that can make your financial goals happen.
+You are the only one who can make your financial goals happen.
 Perhaps you are expecting a bonus or looking forward to that tax return.
 Head on over to FutureMe.org and send yourself an email for a later date as a reminder to save that money for retirement.

-Everyone wants a successful career and in order to achieve that, you need to have an idea of where you want your career to go.
-A good mentor can give you helpful feedback and insight on how to grow your career and make sure you are on the track to boosting your earning potential.
+Everyone wants a successful career, and in order to achieve that, you need to have an idea of where you want your career to go.
+A good mentor can give you helpful feedback and insight on how to grow your career and make sure you are on track to boosting your earning potential.

 Whenever you are in salary negotiations for a new job, always get the employer to name a figure first.
-This way you don’t fall into the trap of going too high or too low.
+This way, you don’t fall into the trap of going too high or too low.
 Also keep in mind these negotiable non-salary benefits.

 When the last recession hit, less than half of the people who qualified for unemployment actually applied.
 Be sure to check the guidelines for unemployment benefits in your state.
 There are also additional steps you should take when you lose your job.